Alcoholics Anonymous: Criticism

-The effectiveness of AA, compared to other methods and treatments, has been challenged over the years.
-Lance Dodes, in The Sober Truth, claims only five to eight percent of the people who go to one or more AA meetings achieve continuous sobriety and remain AA members.
-Dodes opposes the idea that a social network is needed to overcome substance abuse.
-Dodes' assertion that AA is ineffective has been criticized.
-Some other experts claim that the book's conclusion that "[12-step] approaches are almost completely ineffective and even harmful in treating substance use disorders" is wrong.

-In a 2015 article for The Atlantic, Gabrielle Glaser criticized the dominance of AA in the treatment of addiction in the United States, citing Dodes's figures and a 2006 Cochrane report, to claim AA had a low success rate.
-Her figures and assertions, however, were criticized by experts.
+The effectiveness of AA, compared to other methods and treatments, was frequently challenged until strong evidence of its efficacy came out in 2020.
+Lance Dodes, in his 2014 book The Sober Truth, said only five to eight percent of the people who go to one or more AA meetings both achieved continuous sobriety and remained AA members.
+Dodes' assertion that AA is ineffective was not the consensus of treatment experts of that era.
+In a 2015 article for The Atlantic, Gabrielle Glaser used Dodes' figures to say AA had a low success rate.
+Just as with Dodes' assertions, her figures were criticized by experts.
+One article from 2010 claimed AA was pseudoscientific.

-Others have, over the years, criticized 12-step programs as pseudoscientific.

 Philosophical and sociological dimensions

 AA shares the view that acceptance of one's inherent limitations is critical to finding one's proper place among other humans and God.
 Such ideas are described as "Counter-Enlightenment" because they are contrary to the Enlightenment's ideal that humans have the capacity to make their lives and societies a heaven on Earth using their own power and reason.

 After evaluating AA's literature and observing AA meetings for sixteen months, sociologists David R. Rudy and Arthur L. Greil found that for an AA member to remain sober, a high level of commitment is necessary.
 This commitment is facilitated by a change in the member's worldview.
-They argue that to help members stay sober, AA must provide an all-encompassing worldview while creating and sustaining an atmosphere of transcendence in the organization.
-To be all-encompassing, AA's ideology emphasizes tolerance rather than a narrow religious worldview that may make the organization unpalatable to potential members and thereby limit its effectiveness.
-AA's emphasis on the spiritual nature of its program, however, is necessary to institutionalize a feeling of transcendence.
-A tension results from the risk that the necessity of transcendence, if taken too literally, would compromise AA's efforts to maintain a broad appeal.
-As this tension is an integral part of AA, Rudy and Greil argue that AA is best described as a quasi-religious organization.
+Rudy and Greil argue that AA is best described as a quasi-religious organization.